AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - my phone is being hacked, what should i do?
 - I think my phone is hacked by someone, what should i do?
 - is there any antivirus to prevent my phone as my phone is hacked.
+- what to do if my phone is being hacked?

 ## intent:wayshacked
 - what are the ways in which my phone can be hacked.